pivotal/blog/content/post/algebraic-data-types-in-kotlin.md

 - functional programming
 date: 2016-03-19T12:15:15-06:00
 short: |
   Getting feedback quickly about mistakes in your code is a key tenet of agile development.
-This article will show you how to use algebraic data types and the Kotlin compiler to get fast feedback when you have missed handling a response type for a business use case.
+This article will show you how to use algebraic data types and the Kotlin compiler to get fast feedback when you have missed handling an outcome for a business use case.
 title: Algebraic Data Types In Kotlin
 ---